-The 876-acre Lincoln Mountain Open Space is located along the upper reaches of West Cherry Creek with meadows and rolling grasslands that are backed up by forested rocky cliffs and the taller mesa of Lincoln Mountain portion of land operates as a working cattle and hay ranch.
-It has a high value wildlife habitat and contains riparian habitat for the federally threatened Preble’s Meadow Jumping Mouse.
+The 876-acre Lincoln Mountain Open Space is located along the upper reaches of West Cherry Creek with meadows and rolling grasslands that are backed up by forested rocky cliffs and the taller mesa of Lincoln Mountain.
+The eastern portion of land operates as a working cattle and hay ranch.
+This open space has a high-value wildlife habitat and contains riparian habitat for the federally threatened Preble’s Meadow Jumping Mouse.
 Miles of trails are open to the public for hiking, horseback and mountain biking.

-From the trailhead, you can hike, bike, or ride a horse on the slightly challenging 4-mile upper loop to the top of Lincoln Mountain.
-Pikes Peak to Longs Peak can be seen on a clear day.
-The climb is slightly challenging but the views and the descent back down makes it well worth it.
-From the parking lot, you can take the Palmer Divide Ranch Trail and enjoy the 4.5-mile round trip on a lower loop that incorporates a variety of terrain from wide open prairie to slower-paced technical rock sections.
+From the trailhead, you can hike, bike, or ride a horse on the slightly challenging rocky 4-mile upper loop to the top of Lincoln Mountain.
+Pikes Peak to Longs Peak can be seen on a clear day and the views and the descent back down makes it well worth it.
+From the parking lot, you can take the Palmer Divide Ranch Trail and enjoy the 4.5-mile round trip on a lower loop that incorporates a variety of terrain from wide-open prairie to slower-paced technical rock sections.
 This lower loop winds through Gambel oak and ponderosa pine.
 A picnic area is located near West Cherry Creek where you can stop under a beautiful willow tree and relax.
 Open from 1 hour before sunrise to 1 hour after sunset.

-At the trailhead, there is an informational kiosk, port-a-potty, and parking for cars and 25 horse trailers; no hitch rails, dirt parking lot.
-By West Cherry Creek on the north loop you will find a pullout with benches under a large willow tree and access to the creek to water your horse or dog.
+Amenities: At the trailhead, there is an informational kiosk, port-a-potty, and parking for cars and 25 horse trailers and no hitch rails, and an unpaved parking lot.
+By West Cherry Creek on the north loop, you will find a pullout with benches under a large willow tree and access to the creek to water your horse or dog.